Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Now just what the hell are you doing this time?”
 Sapper Minion asks, a banned cigarette hanging loosely between his jaws.
 He’s at the peak of the little hill of over-blasted, incredibly soft mud that makes up the landscape surrounding Explosion Tower.

-Unhinged Super Maniac Minion ALPHA X starts back indignantly through the mud as he looks “Wh-why the heck do you care, you stupid loser?”
+Unhinged Super Maniac Minion ALPHA X starts back indignantly through the mud as he peers up at the old soldier, “Wh-why the heck do you care, you stupid loser?”

 “Hell-Ow’s!
 Eve is NOT a kid’s holiday!” the little minion snaps back, taking the care to still put the dramatized emphasis on the “Ow’s!” in ‘All Hell-Ow’s!
 Eve’.